davidkimai/RecursiveLabs/README.md

 > AI Research and Utility Designed For Labs Advancing Scientific Discovery and Reasoning At The Frontier

 Welcome.
-Recursive Labs is a research collective founded by David Kim and Caspian Keyes, dedicated to advancing scientific discovery through reflective reasoning, symbolic infrastructure, and frontier AI alignment.
+Recursive Labs is a research collective of safety-aligned frontier researchers and engineers founded by David Kim and Caspian Keyes, dedicated to advancing scientific discovery through reflective reasoning, symbolic infrastructure, and frontier AI alignment.

 Our work spans mission-critical AI safety, multi-domain intelligence, creative iterative reasoning, and compute-free scaling—delivered through open-source research, interpretability frameworks, and multi-agent infrastructure.